plasterboarding a brick wall

 ProsCons

-Faster to install, especially when stuck to walls using adhesive.
-I.e. the dot & dab method.Plasterboard may not support heavy items attached to the wall.
+Faster to install, especially when stuck to walls using adhesive (dot & dab method).Boards may not support heavy items fixed to the wall.

-No drying time is required.
-This can save you weeks of waiting time.Boards can be fragile.
+No drying time, which saves you weeks of waiting.Boards can be expensive and fragile.

 Much easier to produce a smooth finish, making decorating easy.